GradleBuildTech/pl_api_helper/README.md

 ---

-## 2. Using TokenDelegation and TokenInterceptor (Automatic Token Refresh)
+## 2. Using TokenDelegation and DioTokenInterceptor (Automatic Token Refresh)

 You can use `TokenInterceptor` to automatically attach access tokens to requests and refresh them when expired.